buditanrim/buditanrim.github.io/_posts/2021-04-01-inspecting-interface-heuristic-exercise.md

 # 4.

 Before conducting the heuristic evaluation with your team.
 There is some preparation you will need: prototype, some curated principles, user tasks.
-Let's discuss how you should prepare it tomorrow.

 {% include image.html
 src="https://buditanrim.co/img/post/2021/04/he-prep.jpg"